Mergers and Acquisitions: A Legal Guide

 Product extension is where a company acquires or merges with another company that sells different products, but to the same customer base.

-What is Mergers and Acquisition Law?
+What is the Merger and Acquisition law in the UK?

 M&A transactions come under the common law system in the UK.